Air quality in manufacturing facilities

 Identifying the source & capturing emissions

-First step in enhancing IAQ in industrial facilities is to understand the process and identify the source of emissions.
-Ideally dust and fumes are extracted directly at the source, to ensure they do not enter the ambient air and spread into the workplace.
-Therefore it is at least as important as the filtration solution itself to determine the right capture solution.
+The first step in enhancing IAQ in industrial facilities is to understand the process and identify the source of emissions.
+Ideally, dust and fumes are extracted directly at the source, to ensure the contaminants do not enter the ambient air and spread into the workplace.
+Therefore, determining the right capture solution is at least as important as the filtration solution itself.

 Stationary filters or dust collectors with cleanable filters?

-There are two main types of filtration solutions which help to control air pollution in your facility: air filtration, which means non-cleanable stationary filters, and dust & fume extraction using cleanable filter elements.
-While they both have the same goal of removing harmful particles from air inside commercial buildings or industrial workspaces, there are key differences.
-What is best for the individual process really depends on the concentration and on the properties of the emissions.
+There are two main types of filtration solutions that help to control air pollution in your facility: air filtration, which means non-cleanable stationary filters, and dust & fume extraction using cleanable filter elements.
+While they both have the same goal of removing harmful particles from the air inside commercial buildings or industrial workspaces, there are key differences.
+What is best for the individual process depends on the concentration and the properties of the emissions.

 As a simple rule of thumb, if the concentration is at or above 0.05 mg/m³, a dust extraction system with pulse-cleaned filter elements will probably be the best option to handle the process dust, providing a reasonable filter life.